 In Islamic Cairo which is also known as Medieval Cairo, you will find a number of bazaars, including the famous Khan Al-Khalili bazaar and some of the oldest and most popular mosques in the country, including the Mosque of Muhammad Ali; the Al-Azhar mosque, and the Ibn Tulun mosque.
 This is also where you will find the imposing Cairo Citadel.

 The city of Cairo also offers some amazing insight into ancient Egypt.
 The legendary Egyptian Museum is located within the city limits and houses the world’s largest collection of Egyptian artifacts.
 Located on the outskirts of the city are the world’s most famous ancient attractions, the Great Pyramids of Giza and the Sphinx.
-Both these attractions are incredibly popular, and you’ll find them featuring in almost all Cairo tour packages.
+Both these attractions are incredibly popular.
+In fact, the Giza necropolis is often the first place tourists head for when they visit Egypt, and you’ll find them featured in almost all Cairo tour packages.

 Other things to see and do in the city of Cairo include a visit to the City of the Dead, renting a Falucca sailboat and sailing on Nile River, enjoying Sufi dancers at the Citadel, bartering for souvenirs at the local bazaar and enjoying a camel ride.

-Over and above all the attractions and activities on offer, Cairo also has plenty of great hotels to stay at, including many luxurious ones.
+Over and above all the attractions and activities on offer, Cairo also has plenty of good eateries and lots of great hotels to stay in, including many luxurious ones.
 First and foremost however, Cairo is all about sightseeing.

 Where to go in Cairo and Lower Egypt?